pvtl/docker-dev/README.md

 ## Updates

 Keeping your environment up to date is easy.
-Open a terminal window and browse to this folder and run:
+Open a terminal window, browse to this project folder and run:

     git pull;
     docker-compose down;
     docker-compose build;
     docker-compose up -d;

-This will also install the latest versions of PHP 5.6, NodeJS and NPM.
+This will install the latest versions of PHP, Redis, NodeJS and NPM.